ONLYOFFICE/office-js-api/Word/ApiCheckBoxForm/Methods/GetTipText.md

 # GetTipText

-Returns the tip text of the current form.<br>Inherited From: [ApiFormBase#GetTipText](../../ApiFormBase/Methods/GetTipText.md)
+Returns the tip text of the current form.

 ## Syntax